Freddie Starr: Entertainment career

-Under his birth name, he appeared as a teenager in the film Violent Playground (1958).
+Under his birth name, Starr appeared as a teenager in the film Violent Playground (1958).
 In 1961, Starr joined Derry and the Seniors and spent most of his time playing in Germany.
-They became the first Liverpool beat group to record and later release the LP in 1962.
-After disbanding in late 1962, Starr became the lead singer of the Merseybeat pop group The Midniters (also spelt as Midnighters) which was managed by Brian Epstein.
-The group recorded three singles, each produced by Joe Meek.
-The singles all failed to enter the charts.
+In 1962, they became the first Liverpool beat group to record and later release an LP.
+After they disbanded in late 1962, Starr became the lead singer of the Merseybeat pop group The Midniters (also spelt as Midnighters) which was managed by Brian Epstein.
+The group recorded three singles, each produced by Joe Meek, all of which failed to enter the charts.
 During this period Starr's group performed in Hamburg's nightclubs, around the same time as the Beatles.

 Still relatively unknown to television audiences, Starr was "discovered" through the talent show, Opportunity Knocks in 1967 where he appeared as part of comedy/beat act Freddie Starr and the Delmonts, winning the popular vote each time over six weeks.
 He appeared as the second act on the 1970 Royal Variety Performance during which he did comedy impersonations of Cliff Richard, Tom Jones, Adam Faith, Billy Fury, Norman Wisdom and Mick Jagger of the Rolling Stones.
 He was famous for impersonating Adolf Hitler in Wellington boots.
 During his career, he also impersonated Elvis Presley and Ray Charles.
-Starr had released a number of albums in his career, one of which yielded a UK Top 10 single, "It's You", in March 1974.
+Starr released a number of albums during his career, one of which yielded a UK Top 10 single, "It's You", in March 1974.
 Two of his albums charted: After the Laughter in 1989 and The Wanderer in 1990.

-From 1972, he was one of the main performers in the television series Who Do You Do? and a regular on the TV panel show Jokers Wild.
+From 1972, Starr was one of the main performers in the television series Who Do You Do? and a regular on the TV panel show Jokers Wild.
 A first attempt at his own series, Ready Freddie Starr (1974), was reduced to a single special programme because Starr had disputes with the production team at London Weekend Television (LWT).
 He later starred in his own BBC series in 1976.
 His wit, wrote Mark Lawson, "relied on broad punchlines and silly slapstick".
 Stuart Jeffries in his Guardian obituary of Starr wrote that his act was "pre-cerebral, unrepentantly sexist, often racist comedy that was rendered overwhelmingly obsolete by the late 1980s".

 For 20 years, from 1974, Starr developed an addiction to Valium.
 The chat show host Michael Parkinson wrote that it "addled his talent and confused his personality", eroding "a virtuosity equalled by only a very few entertainers".